 First, let us understand the term we in this question to be technically inclusive; that is, when we say, “we need a Savior,” we mean that every person who has ever lived needs a Savior.
-Also, we should note that the term savior enjoys a somewhat broad use in the Bible; anyone who performs an act of rescue or deliverance may be designated as a “savior”—examples include the judges Othniel and Ehud (Judges 3:9, 5) and King Jeroboam II (2 Kings 13:5).
+Also, we should note that the term savior enjoys a somewhat broad use in the Bible; anyone who performs an act of rescue or deliverance may be designated as a “savior”—examples include the judges Othniel and Ehud (Judges 3:9, 15).
 God Himself (and not just Jesus specifically) is also called “Savior” (Isaiah 43:11; 45:21–22; 60:16).
 In this article, to avoid confusion, we will use the word Savior to designate Jesus Christ.

 The reason we need a Savior has its roots in the nature of God and the nature of man: first, the Bible says God has a plan and human beings are critical to that plan.
 Second, God is holy, and He cannot abide sin.
 Third, every human being has sinned, and every human has an intrinsic sin nature.

-The difficulty for us is that living with God requires sinless perfection, and none of us are perfect.
+The difficulty for us is that living with God requires sinless perfection, and none of us is perfect.
 So God cannot accomplish His goals without first fixing humankind.
-That is why we need a Savior—and Scripture identifies him as Jesus Christ (Luke 2:11; Titus 2:13–14).
+That is why we need a Savior—and Scripture identifies Him as Jesus Christ (Luke 2:11; Titus 2:13–14).

 We need the Savior, Jesus, because we need to be made holy: “without holiness no one will see the Lord” (Hebrews 12:14).
 Jesus does not simply make us better people; nor does He boost our godliness or augment our holiness—we have none to begin with.
 Rather, He makes us completely new creatures (2 Corinthians 5:17; Galatians 6:15).

 The plan of God for humankind.
-We need a Savior because God plans for us to bring Him glory (Isaiah 43:7) and enjoy His fellowship forever (Psalm 144:15).
-He desires to conform us to the image of His Son (Romans 8:29). “‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you, plans to give you hope and a future’” (Jeremiah 29:11).
+We need a Savior because God plans for us to bring Him glory (Isaiah 43:7) and enjoy His fellowship forever (Psalm 27:4).
+He desires to conform us to the image of His Son (Romans 8:29).

 The holiness of God.
 With over 900 biblical references to the holiness of God, its importance to His creation cannot be overstated.
 The Bible teaches that we should pursue holiness (1 Peter 1:15).